-How to describe and predict, quantitatively, the movement of bodies in terms of the forces acting on them.
+How to describe and predict the movement of bodies in terms of the forces acting on them.
 Vectors and how to use them.
-Ability to write and solve algebraic equations.
-Familiarity with derivatives and integrals, and ability to write and use integrals.
-Knowledge of the simplest differential equations.
+Writing down algebraic equations and solving them.
+Familiarity with derivatives and integrals, and knowing what they mean and how to use them.
+Knowledge of what differential equations are and how to solve the simplest ones.